-The Notes issued under the Programme will also contain covenants similar to certain of those described above, see Condition 4.
-Any certificates issued under the U.S.\$1 billion trust certificate issuance programme established by MAF Holding and MAF Properties on 6 January 2012 and most recently updated on 29 April 2014 will also contain similar covenants.
+The Notes issued under the Programme will contain covenants from each of Majid Al Futtaim Holding and Majid Al Futtaim Properties similar to certain of those described above, see Condition 4.
+In addition, any trust certificates issued under the U.S.\$1.5 billion trust certificate issuance programme established by MAF Sukuk Ltd. with Majid Al Futtaim Properties as obligor and Majid Al Futtaim Holding as guarantor and most recently updated on 8 April 2019 (the "Sukuk Programme") contain (and any trust certificates issued in the future under the Sukuk Programme will contain) similar covenants.